cloudstack-llc/msty-docs/content/2.how-to guides/get the latest version of local ai service.md

     ::div{label="Mac" icon="hugeicons:apple"}
       ### Mac
+      1. Close the app.
+Make sure msty-local is not running in your Activity monitor.
-      1. Go to releases page on the Ollama repository: https://github.com/ollama/ollama/releases
+      2. Go to releases page on the Ollama repository: https://github.com/ollama/ollama/releases
-      2. From under `Assets`, download `ollama-darwin.tgz` (NOT `Ollama-darwin.zip`).
+      3. From under `Assets`, download `ollama-darwin.tgz` (NOT `Ollama-darwin.zip`).
-      3. Once downloaded and extracted, move `ollama-darwin` to `~/Library/Application Support/Msty`
+      4. Once downloaded and extracted, move `ollama` to `~/Library/Application Support/Msty`.
+Do not copy the whole folder.
+But the executable inside the extracted folder.
-      4. Rename `ollama-darwin` to `msty-local`
+      5. Rename `ollama` to `msty-local`
-      5. Open Terminal and run the following command to make the file executable:
-      ```bash
-      chmod +x ~/Library/Application\ Support/Msty/msty-local
-      ```
+      6. Restart the app
     ::

     ::div{label="Linux" icon="ph:linux-logo"}